-In 2019-20, we now provide 14 organisations with advice and support from our HR Services, with a combination of clients under our "premium" HR Services package (monthly retainer/scheduled on-site visits) and ad-hoc support packages, which resulted in an approximate number of 150 employees being supported in addition to the workforce at Squared.
+In 2020-21, we continued to provide 14 organisations with advice and support from our HR Services, with a combination of clients under our "premium" HR Services package (monthly retainer/scheduled on-site visits) and ad-hoc support packages, which resulted in an approximate number of 150 employees being supported in addition to the workforce at Squared.
+We gained a further 2 clients requiring ad-hoc support through word-of-mouth recommendation.

-Property Purchases
+Property Purchases and Sales